GiftRocket/giftrocket-embed-rails-sample/README.md

 `rails s`

+### Getting Started

+The heart of the integration is located in a combination of `rewards_controller.rb` and the associated rewards views.

+At a high level, most of the reward data (amount, currency, etc.) is encrypted on the back-end as a [JWT](https://jwt.io/).
+The JWT is passed to the embed client SDK to create a reward from the client (see `new.html.erb` for an example).

 ### Additional Documentation

-The Embed client documentation can be found [here](https://github.com/GiftRocket/embed)

-The API REST documentation can be found [here](https://www.giftrocket.com/docs)
+The Embed client documentation can be found [here](https://github.com/GiftRocket/embed) The API REST documentation can be found [here](https://www.giftrocket.com/docs)